tylp/nseqe/README.md

 Network SEQuence Executor

 # About
-NSE is a library that allow users to create a sequence of messages exchange between hosts.
+NSEQE is a library that allow users to create a sequence of messages exchange between hosts.
-Messages are of TCP type and can be described with a custom protocol.

 # Configuration